Amphibious warfare: Ottoman-Habsburg wars

-During the Ottoman–Habsburg wars, all sides employed numerous and well-trained marine infantry and a combination of naval and land force.
-However, where Ottomans would favor disembarking their troops aside from their targets and initiating land attacks, Spanish and Genoese fleets made a breakthrough by investing in quick, direct disembarks protected by artillery, which often startled their enemies.
-Andrea Doria and Alfonso d'Avalos performed one such assault to relieve the Siege of Nice, surprising the French and Ottoman troops by bombarding the shore and landing the Spanish tercios directly.
+Doria and d'Avalos performed another such assault to relieve the Siege of Nice, surprising Barbarossa's French and Ottoman troops by bombarding the shore and landing the Spanish tercios directly.
 In contrast, during the amphibious assault on Mahdia by Doria and Bernardino de Mendoza, the Ottoman approach proved its obsolescence when Dragut landed a relief army away from the imperial position only to be cut short by their contravallation, ultimately failing to prevent the capture of the city.